NGC Catalog

 Running Directly with Docker

 If you choose to run the Morpheus runtime image directly without Kubernetes, you will need to ensure that Docker has been properly configured for including the NVIDIA Container Runtime.
-This can be specified as either the default runtime or explicitly like this:
+This can be specified as either the default runtime or explicitly with the --runtime=nvidia flag.

 More detailed instructions for this mode can be found in the Getting Started Guide on GitHub.